 This course will provide students with a variety of school-based leadership opportunities.
 It allows students to learn & understand a variety of leadership styles & provide students with skills to develop their own sense of leadership.
+Students will be supporting in a variety of school wide events, including the Community Dinner and Terry Fox Run.
 For acceptance into this course, students must complete an application, which is available in the Career Centre.
 Leadership 8 is not a pre-requisite for this course.